 Choosing a contractor for your home renovation project is an important step and a great choice.
 The client-contractor relationship is an important one, and you have the power to start it off on the right foot.
 If this is the first time you will be working with a contractor, or if you’re looking for ways to improve the experience, take the following tips into consideration.
-Whether you’re considering installing solar, replacing windows, repairing your roof or getting a new HVAC, these tips will ensure a smooth process for everyone involved!
+Whether you’re considering installing solar, replacing windows, repairing your roof with a local roof repair contractor or getting a new HVAC, these tips will ensure a smooth process for everyone involved!

 Be Clear With Expectations